R3DRUN3/sploitcraft/llm/prompt-injection/dumb-ai-ctf/README.md

-If you want to try this locally, you just need docker.
+If you want to try this locally, you just need [*docker*](https://hub.docker.com/repository/docker/r3drun3/vulnerable-ai/general).
 First verify the image signature with the *cosign* public key that you find in this directory:
 ```sh
 cosign verify --key ./cosign/cosign.pub r3drun3/vulnerable-ai:ctf